-In respect of Port Health particularly, where unqualified staff may now be employed, there are no proposals in the consultation to differentiate the tasks that can be undertaken by qualified and experienced staff from those that can be delivered by unqualified staff.
+In respect of BCPs, particularly where unqualified staff may now be employed, there are no proposals in the consultation to differentiate the tasks that can be undertaken by qualified and experienced officers from those that can be delivered by unqualified staff.
 This undermines the professional qualification of environmental health practitioners and in the longer term is likely to impact on pay and reward.
 A shift in the workforce to more unqualified officers has the potential for more inconsistent regulation and to impact public health.

-A solution suggested by our Port Health community, which we would endorse, is to adopt the approach set aside for Official Veterinarians whereby, professionally qualified and competent Port Health Officers make significant decisions on the acceptance or rejection of imported food.
+A suggested solution is to adopt the approach set aside for Official Veterinarians whereby, professionally qualified and competent officers make significant decisions on the acceptance or rejection of imported food.
 Staff with lower level qualifications or no qualifications should work under the supervision of these officers.
 This will enable additional officers to be brought into the system without impacting negatively on food safety or public health.
 It will also provide the safeguards local authorities require when their enforcement decisions are called into question in the face of legal challenge.
 The importance of sound judgements by professional officers, following due processes, cannot be underestimated.
-The value of import consignments and the risks to Port Health Authorities are too great for compromise on this matter.
-Officers must be able to demonstrate their credibility in a Court of law and successful challenge on a consignment could have serous cost implications for the authority.
+Officers must be able to demonstrate their credibility in a Court of law and successful challenge on a consignment could have serious cost implications for PHAs/BCPs.